moltar/cpan-proxy/README.md

 will intercept any requests to download a tar.gz module package and save it locally in cache.
 Later on, it will be accessible by `cpanm` and other tools.

+This daemon uses only about 5MB of memory.

 ## INSTALLATION

 To get started, first of all, install all of the dependencies for this script: